Head Coach: Terry Stoddard (626-585-7785)

 championships were held at the Aquatic Center with Stoddard as director

 of the event.
-This past season (2012), PCC was the host venue for the South Coast Conference Championships for the third time (also 2005, 2008).
+In 2012, PCC was the host venue for the South Coast Conference Championships for the third time (also 2005, 2008).

 In 2009-2011, Stoddard guided the progress of Alaoui, the 2009-2010 PCC Men's Athlete of the Year.
 Alaoui was a two-time, SCC Swimmer of the Year, marking a remarkable sixth straight year in which a Pasadena athlete captured that award (ended in 2012).
 The program held a streak of four straight years (2007-2010) in which a PCC swimmer won a state title.